New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 Please be sure to check the application deadline on our university's website etc. so as not to miss the recruitment period.

-(2) Reservation recruitment *Only available to first-year students who have completed the application process at their high school
+(2) Reservation recruitment *Only available to new students who have completed the application process at their high school.

-If you have applied at your high school or other institution before entering university and become a candidate for employment ("reserved employment"), you will need to complete the necessary procedures in early April immediately after entering university.
-Please note that your employment will be decided after you have completed the procedures after entering university.
+Those who applied at their high school before entering university and are selected as candidates ("reserved hire") must complete the necessary procedures in early April immediately after entering university.
+Please note that your acceptance will be determined after the procedures are completed after entering university.

-• New applicants to the reserved recruitment program cannot be made at the university.
-Those who wish to apply for the program after entering university should apply through (1) On-campus Recruitment (Regular Recruitment) above.
+• New applications for reserved recruitment cannot be made at the university.
+Those who wish to apply for the position after entering university should apply through (1) On-campus recruitment (regular recruitment) above.

-・People with three or more dependent children who did not apply for a reservation during their high school years
+• Families with three or more dependent children who did not apply for a reservation while in high school

-• If you are having difficulty paying tuition fees (excluding the admission fee) at the time of admission procedures to the university and would like to postpone the payment deadline, you can apply for a payment deferral.
-However, the admission fee cannot be deferred.
+• If you are having difficulty paying tuition fees (excluding the admission fee) and would like to postpone the payment deadline at the time of admission procedures to university, you can apply for a payment deferral (excluding some support categories; see the table below).
+However, admission fees cannot be deferred.

 [For those whose household finances have suddenly changed]